GUIDELINES FOR 2013 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

 Entry Submissions Rules – EMAIL – email@example.com

-1) Please email a cover letter stating the name, date and publication of your submission and the category you have selected.
+Please send in an email attachment a cover letter stating the name, date and publication of your submission and the category you have selected.
+Please note that the cover letter is to be sent as a single stand/alone attachment and not an open document in the email part of the submission.

 The author must indicate for which writing category the work is being submitted (e.g., “News Enterprise”).